mtiews/carberry/AWSAnalytics.md

 But one thing is - at the time of writing - missing, a very important feature for performance improvements and cost reduction.
 That's an "AWS native" way to create proper partitions using native AWS Services for your "Big Data" stored in AWS S3.

 We can persist the data using AWS Kinesis Firehose on AWS S3 quite simple...ETL the data via AWS Glue...create SQL-like access to the data via AWS Athena...hopefully create insights using AWS Quicksight...but to partition your data, we have to implement custom functionality?
-Ok, there are some AWS documents describing the approach, but - at least from my point of view - it breaks the "A Business Analyst can Setup the hole Story from Data to Analytical Insights..."
+Ok, there are some AWS documents describing the approach, but - at least from my point of view - it breaks the "A Business Analyst can Setup the hole Story from Data to Analytical Insights..." story.